If you’re looking for a dog friendly vacation spot that the whole family will love, Cape Cod, Massachusetts should be on your short list of options.

 The Lower Cape is often referred to as the elbow of the cape.
-The main towns are Brewster along Cape Cod Bay, Harwich which runs along the Nantucket Sound.
-Chatham that is on the elbow part of the cape and Orleans sits to the north of Chatham.
+The main towns are; Brewster, this town sits on the Cape Cod Bay, Harwich which runs along the Nantucket Sound, Chatham is located on the elbow part of the cape and Orleans which is located to the north of Chatham.

 Looking for a unique vacation stay.
 How about the Windmill Cottage in Chatham (not waterfront).
 This unique historic rental home comes complete with the sail frames, and allows well behaved dogs.

 Dog Friendly Activities in the Lower Cape by Location

 - Cape Cod Rail Trail – Walk or ride the Cape Cod Rail trail that runs through 6 towns.
 You can start your journey at the South Dennis trailhead and take an extension into Chatham.
 Or you can ride the whole 22 mile trail and end in WellFleet in the Outer Cape.
 Cape Cod Rail Trail Map.

 - Check out the many short nature trails in Chatham, Ma.
 They are part of the Chatham Conservation Foundation dedicated to preserving the natural landscapes for future generations.
 Dogs are allowed on the trails unless specified at the site.
 Dogs must be kept on a leash and you must pick up after them.
 You can find the trails by using the Chatham Conservation Foundation Trail Locator Map

 - Take a walk along the Chatham Fish Pier and watch the fishing boats come and go.
 You can also watch them unload their catch of the day from the outside visitor’s balcony.
 You may even see one of the resident seals come in to beg for fish.